ClarkMcGrew/edep-sim/README.md

 setup script in the top level directory to define some simple aliases and define necessary environment variables.
 The only explicitly external requirements are that GEANT and ROOT must be available (and found by cmake).
-The setup script will make sure that root and geant can be located (using `thisroot.sh` and `geant4.sh`).
+The setup script will make sure that root and GEANT can be located (using `thisroot.sh` and `geant4.sh`).

 ```bash